santacruzAI/MLPhasesOfMatter/README.md

 SCAI Tutorial Notebook on Deep Neural Networks in PyTorch: Basis of constructed NN models.

 A particularly helpful resource with respect to the Ising Model was the following: https://stanford.edu/~jeffjar/statmech/intro4.html

+The Hamiltonian for the triangular lattices is implemented as formulated herein: https://www.publish.csiro.au/ph/pdf/PH740357